SAMP: A Model Inference Toolkit of Post-Training Quantization for Text Processing via Self-Adaptive Mixed-Precision: Introduction

-To solve these problems, we propose an inference toolkit SAMP, which contains a self-adaptive mixed-precision Encoder and a series of advanced fusion strategies. \textbf{Self-Adaptive Mixed-Precision Encoder} can find a suitable mixed-precision combination of the number of Transformer layers and General Matrix Multiplication (GEMM) operations, which can align the performance of the model most closely with user needs (a certain accuracy or inference latency). \textbf{Advanced Fusion Strategies} make fusion improvements for embedding kernels and quantization-related operations respectively, reducing CUDA kernel calls by half.
-Moreover, SAMP is an end-to-end toolkit implemented by C++ programming language (from Tokenizer to Embedding, Encoder, and finally to Downstream task), which has excellent inference speed and reduces the threshold of industrial application.
+To solve these problems, we propose an inference toolkit SAMP, which contains a self-adaptive mixed-precision Encoder and a series of advanced fusion strategies.
+Objectively, The mixed-precision calculation of floating-point and fixed-point can obtain better calculation accuracy than fully-fixed-point calculation. \textbf{Self-Adaptive Mixed-Precision Encoder} can find an optimal combination of mixed-precision among a large number of General Matrix Multiplication (GEMM) operations and Transformer layers, which can align the performance of model inference most closely with user needs (calculation accuracy and inference latency). \textbf{Advanced Fusion Strategies} make fusion improvements for embedding kernels and quantization-related operations respectively, reducing CUDA kernel calls by half.
+Moreover, SAMP is an end-to-end toolkit implemented by C++ programming language (from Tokenizer to Embedding, Encoder, and Downstream tasks), which has excellent inference speed and reduces the threshold of industrial application.
 Table~\ref{sec:toolkit_table} shows the innovative features compared with similar systems.
 We present the following as the key contributions of our work:

-\begin{description} \item[Self-Adaptive] SAMP quantitatively balances the accuracy and latency performance of FP16 and INT8.
-Users can choose an appropriate latency of mixed-precision inference for specific tasks while ensuring the required accuracy.
-SAMP also suggests a combination of quantization modes automatically via an allocation method. \item[Efficiency] SAMP shows better inference speedup than other inference toolkits in a wide precision range (from floating-point to fixed-point).
-In CLUE\footnote{\url{https://github.com/CLUEbenchmark/CLUE} } classification task datasets, SAMP achieves up to 1.05-1.15 times speedup compared with FasterTransformer. \item[Flexibility] SAMP covers the universal downstream tasks of NLU, such as classification, sequence labeling and text matching.
-And the Target module is extensible and flexible to customization.
+\begin{description} \item[Self-Adaptive] SAMP balances computational accuracy and latency performance in post-training quantization inference methods.
+Users can choose a mixed-precision configuration with appropriate accuracy and inference latency for different tasks.
+SAMP also suggests a combination of quantization modes automatically via an adaptive allocation method.

+\item[Efficiency] SAMP shows better inference speedup than other inference toolkits in a wide precision range (from floating-point to fixed-point).
+In CLUE\footnote{\url{https://github.com/CLUEbenchmark/CLUE} } classification task datasets, SAMP achieves up to 1.05-1.15 times speedup compared with FasterTransformer.

+\item[Flexibility] SAMP covers lots of downstream tasks, such as classification, sequence labeling and text matching.
+And Target modules are extensible and flexible to customize.
 It is user-friendly and less dependent.
 SAMP supports both C++ and Python APIs, only requires CUDA 11.0 or above.
 We also provides many convenient tools for model conversion. \end{description}